happycomputing/IntelliBot/README.md

 LXC_IMAGE=ubuntu:24.04 CONTAINER_PORT=5000 HOST_PROJECT_PATH=$PWD ./scripts/setup_intellibot_lxc.sh
 ```

 The script defaults to the official Ubuntu server images (`ubuntu:24.04`) and automatically falls back to the Ubuntu Images remote (`images:ubuntu/24.04/cloud`) if the primary alias is unavailable.
-See `scripts/setup_intellibot_lxc.sh` for additional knobs such as mounting a host workspace, forwarding ports, and optional PostgreSQL installation.
+See `scripts/setup_intellibot_lxc.sh` for additional knobs such as mounting a host workspace and forwarding ports.

 ### Prerequisites
 - Python 3.11+
-- PostgreSQL database
 - OpenAI API key

 ### Installation